netbox-community/netbox/docs/integrations/rest-api.md

 ## Pagination

 API responses which contain a list of many objects will be paginated for efficiency.
+NetBox supports two pagination modes: Limit Offset Pagination (default) and Cursor Pagination.
+The two modes can be toggled with the `pagination_mode` parameter.

+### Limit Offset Pagination

 The root JSON object returned by a list endpoint contains the following attributes:

 * `count`: The total number of all objects matching the query
 * `next`: A hyperlink to the next page of results (if applicable)